slerman12/Teaching/Other materials/Integrals.md

 An indefinite integral is just an inverse derivative.
 If something is the derivative of something else, then something else is the indefinite integral of something.

-It’s a function because something can hypothetically be the derivative of multiple hypothetical something elses, varying in difference by a constant c, since taking the derivative eliminates that constant anyway.
+It’s a function because something can hypothetically be the derivative of multiple hypothetical something elses, varying in difference by a constant $c$, since taking the derivative eliminates that constant anyway.

 > It looks like this:
 >